 Can you tell me a little about yourself and how you got into caregiving?

-I'm Riakkya and I live in San Jose.
-I've been caregiving for five years.
+I'm Riakkya and I live in Vallejo.
+I've been caregiving for 7 years.
 I got into it from volunteering with my mother who does caregiving and is certified.
 I eventually just loved what I did, I liked helping people and I like that I made a difference in their life and they just needed me.
 Sometimes they have a hard time dealing with their situation

 Who is one of your most memorable clients?